Last updated on : 09 Nov, 2025

 Understanding the causes, recognising the symptoms, and knowing when to seek help is essential for effective management.
-This article explores what shortness of breath is, its common causes, symptoms, and both medical and home-based remedies for relief.
+This article explores what shortness of breath is, its common causes, symptoms, and both medical and supportive home-based remedies for symptom relief, along with vital information on when to consult a doctor.

 Shortness of breath is the terrifying and uncomfortable feeling of not being able to get enough air into your lungs.
 It can manifest as chest tightness, gasping for air, or working harder to breathe, and is often a symptom of underlying heart or lung problems.
-Recognising the signs and symptoms of shortness of breath is essential for seeking appropriate medical attention and treatment.
+Recognising the signs and symptoms is vital for seeking appropriate medical attention and treatment, as severe dyspnoea can indicate an emergency [3].

-Diagnosis of dyspnoea will entail the following steps:
+Diagnosis of dyspnoea will entail a comprehensive approach:

 Shortness of breath can be a signal of serious medical issues — from asthma and lung infections to heart failure and pulmonary embolism.
 Knowing the causes, symptoms, and when to seek medical care is vital.
-Although breathing exercises and home remedies can provide some relief, never ignore persistent or severe symptoms.
+Although breathing exercises and home remedies can be used as complementary methods to support medical treatment, never ignore persistent or severe symptoms.
 Timely diagnosis and proper management can greatly improve both quality of life and long-term outcomes.
+If you are concerned about your breathing, consult a healthcare professional immediately.

 The main reason for shortness of breath (dyspnoea) is often related to heart or lung conditions, such as asthma, heart failure, or chronic obstructive pulmonary disease (COPD).

-The three types include acute dyspnoea (sudden onset, lasting hours to days), chronic dyspnoea (long-lasting, several weeks or longer), and paroxysmal nocturnal dyspnoea (occurring at night, especially after falling asleep).
+Clinically, dyspnoea can be categorised by its onset and duration, including acute dyspnoea (sudden onset), chronic dyspnoea (lasting several weeks or longer), and paroxysmal nocturnal dyspnoea (occurring at night) [9].

-Avoid foods that can trigger allergies or exacerbate conditions like asthma or COPD, such as processed foods, foods high in salt and sugar, and those that cause inflammation.
+It is generally advised to avoid foods that can trigger allergies or exacerbate conditions like asthma or COPD, such as highly processed foods, foods high in salt (which can lead to fluid retention), and those that cause excessive inflammation.
+Eating smaller, more frequent meals can also prevent the stomach from pressing on the diaphragm.

-The best tests include a chest X-ray, electrocardiogram (ECG), pulmonary function tests (PFT), and blood tests to measure oxygen saturation.
-The specific test depends on the suspected cause.
+The diagnostic approach is guided by the patient’s symptoms and history.
+Common initial tests include a chest X-ray, electrocardiogram (ECG), and blood tests to measure oxygen saturation.
+Pulmonary function tests (PFT) and an echocardiogram may also be necessary depending on the suspected cause.

-To fight winter breathing problems, maintain a warm and humid environment, avoid cold air, use a humidifier, and follow your doctor’s advice on managing conditions like asthma or COPD.
+To fight winter breathing problems, maintain a warm and humid environment, avoid cold air by wearing a scarf over your mouth and nose, use a humidifier, and follow your doctor’s advice on managing underlying conditions like asthma or COPD.

-Improving shortness of breath involves addressing the underlying cause, quitting smoking, losing weight, if necessary, avoiding allergens and irritants, performing regular exercise, and following a treatment plan recommended by your doctor.
+Improving shortness of breath involves addressing the underlying cause with medical treatment, quitting smoking, losing weight (if necessary), avoiding allergens and irritants, performing regular exercise, and using breathing techniques learned from a specialist.

 Disclaimer